Trovemaster/TROVE/docs/source/outputs.rst

 It contains state energies, quantum numbers, linestrengths (D\ :sup:`2`), both total an per degenerate component (last column), Einstein A coefficients (1/S), absorption intensities (cm/molecule) for the reference input temperature.

 This section is similar to the transition moment output.
 The symmetries, quantum numbers and energies of the lower and upper states are given along with the transition frequency.
-The intensity is given for the transitions along with the line strength and the Einstein A coefficient (see Chapter `Theory <https://spectrove.readthedocs.io/en/latest/theory.html>`__).
+The intensity is given for the transitions along with the line strength and the Einstein A coefficient (see :doc:`theory`).

 Checkpoint File Outputs
 =======================

-See a detailed description in (see Chapter `Checkpoints  <https://spectrove.readthedocs.io/en/latest/checkpoints.html>`__.
+See a detailed description in (see :doc:`checkpoints`.

 As well as the main TROVE output file, useful information is also contained in the descr checkpoint files.
 These will be described here.